mijan32/inji-wallet/docs/OpenID4VP.md

 # OpenID4VP - Online Sharing

-The Inji Wallet supports OpenID4VP specification draft 21 and this document provides a comprehensive overview of the process of sending a Verifiable Presentation to Verifiers who request them online.
-It adheres to the OpenID4VP [specification](https://openid.net/specs/openid-4-verifiable-presentations-1_0-21.html) which outlines the standards for requesting and presenting Verifiable Credentials.
+The Inji Wallet supports OpenID4VP specification draft 21 and draft 23.
+This document provides a comprehensive overview of the process of sending a Verifiable Presentation to Verifiers who request them online.
+It adheres to the OpenID4VP [draft 21 specification](https://openid.net/specs/openid-4-verifiable-presentations-1_0-21.html) and [draft 23 specification](https://openid.net/specs/openid-4-verifiable-presentations-1_0-23.html) which outlines the standards for requesting and presenting Verifiable Credentials.

 ## Overview

-- The implementation follows OpenID for Verifiable Presentations - draft 21.
-[Specification](https://openid.net/specs/openid-4-verifiable-presentations-1_0-21.html).
+- The implementation follows OpenID for Verifiable Presentations Specification.

 - Below are the fields we expect in the Authorization Request:

   - client_id
-  - client_id_scheme (Optional | Default value : pre-registered)
+  - client_id_scheme (Optional | Default value : pre-registered) [For Draft 21]
   - presentation_definition/presentation_definition_uri
   - response_type
   - response_mode